 Materials in which electrons are strongly interacting with each other exhibit variety of exotic properties such as: high temperature superconductivity, colossal magnetoresistance, ferroelectricity, magneto-electric effects in multiferroic materials.
 Examples for such materials are: cuprates, manganites, nickelates, organic superconductors, dilute magnetic semiconductors, ferroelectrics, oxide interfaces and many more.
 Generally speaking, small stimulus results in a large change in one or more physical property.

 One of the advantages of our group is the ability to make materials and study their physical properties in one place.
-Our laboratory is equipped with a pulsed laser deposition facility controlled by a high pressure RHEED (reflection high energy electron diffraction), advanced and automated low temperature measurements system equipped with He3 refrigerator and a 14 Tesla magnet, low temperature ultra-high-vacuum scanning tunneling microscope (UHV-STM).
+Our laboratory is equipped with a pulsed laser deposition facility controlled by a high pressure RHEED (reflection high energy electron diffraction), a dilution refrigerator with a 9-1-1 Tesla vector magnet, an automated low temperature measurements system equipped with He3 refrigerator and a 14 Tesla magnet, low temperature ultra-high-vacuum scanning tunneling microscope (UHV-STM).

 We perform a variety of experiments such as: Magnetotransport, thermal-transport, tunneling and point contact spectroscopy, magnetometry and more.
 We lean on the fabrication, characterization and electron-microscopy facilities at the Tel Aviv center for nanoscience and nanotechnologies.